How the Licensing Relationship Works

 Advisor Qualification

-Your nominated programme advisors must complete a WAL programme and earn GCWAL certification before any delivery begins.
+Your nominated programme advisors must complete a WAL programme and earn GCWAL certification.

 05